- 04 April 2019

 • English Language requirement – you must be able to prove you have the necessary command of the English language.

-There is an alternative option for qualified nurses that cannot show the require hours of practice, and that is to complete a returning to practice nursing course.
+There is an alternative option for qualified nurses and midwives that cannot show the required hours of practice, and that is to complete a returning to practice nursing course.

 There are many universities throughout the UK that offer this type of course, but they are all very similar in content.